-HM Government - Multi-agency statutory guidance on Female Genital Mutilation (publishing.service.gov.uk)
+HM Government - Multi-agency statutory guidance on Female Genital Mutilation

 Forced Marriage

 Forced marriage is illegal and a form of child abuse.
 A marriage entered into without the full and free consent of one or both parties, where violence treats or coercion is used.